Thunder Bay: City symbols

-Thunder Bay's flag was created in 1972, when mayor Saul Laskin wanted to promote the city by having a distinctive flag.
+Thunder Bay's flag was created in 1972 when mayor Saul Laskin wanted to promote the city by having a distinctive flag.
 The city held a contest, which Cliff Redden won.
 The flag has a 1:2 ratio and depicts a golden sky from the rising sun behind the Sleeping Giant, which sits in the blue waters of Lake Superior.
 The sun is represented by a red maple leaf, a symbol of Canada.
 Green and gold are Thunder Bay's city colours.

+Thunder Bay Police Services

+The municipal law enforcement agency was formed in 1970 from Port Arthur and Fort William Police forces cornered in the late 1800s.
+It has over 200 sworn officers and 6 police centres.

 Culture

 The city of Thunder Bay was declared a "Cultural Capital of Canada" in 2003.
 Throughout the city are cultural centres representing the diverse population, such as the Finnish Labour Temple, Scandinavia House, the Italian Cultural Centre, the Polish Legion, and a wide variety of others.

 The shag, a combination shower and stag held to celebrate the engagement of a couple, and the Persian, a cinnamon bun pastry with pink icing, both originated in the city.

-Thunder Bay is served by the Thunder Bay Public Library, which has four branches.